Ty Parks L’24

 Ty graduated from Columbia University in 2019 as a Gates Millennium Scholar and is originally from West Philadelphia.
 While at Columbia, he interned for the Columbia Justice Lab, the Charles Hamilton Houston Institute at Harvard Law School, the Brennan Center for Justice, the Defender Association of Philadelphia, and Councilwoman At-Large Helen Gym’s Office.

 After graduating, Ty began working at Neufeld Scheck & Brustin, LLP as a civil rights paralegal.
-The firm primarily represented people that were wrongfully convicted in lawsuits that allege a wide variety of police misconduct against cities and individual police officers.
-Although his caseload was nationwide, he worked on numerous cases on behalf of clients that were wrongfully convicted because of misconduct committed by the Philadelphia Police Department and their officers.
+There, he assisted in the representation of wrongfully convicted clients in their §1983 lawsuits that alleged a wide variety of police misconduct against cities and individual officers, including claims made against the Philadelphia Police Department.
 In addition to working on all aspects of the litigation in these cases, Ty worked closely with the firm’s social worker to connect clients to housing, employment, and other necessary resources.